 The City Manager's revenue budget decreases by 90.7% to R6 million.
-The expenditure budget decreases by 10.9% to R955.7 million.
+The expenditure budget increases by 8.9% to R1.2 billion.
+The increase is due to the transfer of budget for legal fees and communication expenses (centralisation) to the department.
 Below is a highlight of programmes that are addressed within the budget: